pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 exercise showed us is what is _common_ in the current paradigm, not necessarily what would be required in a _commoning paradigm_.
 The exercise was designed to find _common patterns_, not patterns of commoning.
-While this was useful in some ways, it leaves more important questions unanswered, such as _what is the shared resource of the Scholarly Commons?_ and _who is the community that manages that shared resource?_ If we can't find answers to these questions, then we really have no way to know what any of the other questions are or whether any of the answers we come up with are right.
+While this was useful in some ways, it leaves more important questions unanswered, such as _is there a shared resource of the Scholarly Commons?
+If so, what is it? and who is the community that manages that shared resource?_ If we can't find answers to these questions, then we really have no way to know what any of the other questions are or whether any of the answers we come up with are right.
 Common and commoning are not the same thing, and a common practice does not a commons make.
-Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, the focus of this exercise was much too narrow.
-I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track [as so many of the participants left][ravi's blog post] to join other discussions.
-Most of the tools we were studying were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
-Perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and discussed the need for peer-production.
+Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think the focus of this exercise was too narrow.
+If we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join [other excellent discussions][ravi's blog post].
+Most of the tools we were studying in this exercise were designed for the research culture and technical infrastructures of the Global North and just [may not have connected with many of the people][april's blog post] that we brought from around the world.
+But perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and discussed something else, such as the need for and approaches to global peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

 Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic